Amyz1ng/EliteFitness/README.md

 ## User Stories
 - As a user, I want to understand what the business is at first look.
 - As a user, I want to see what is avaliable to order.
-- As a user, I want to be able to get in contact with the business through a contact.
+- As a user, I want to be able to get in contact with the business through a contact or email.
 - As a user, I want to be able to find the business with a location.
-- As a user, I want to be able to make a reservation using a form.
+- As a user, I want to be able to make use of a profile using a form.

 ## Design
 ### Colour Scheme
+The colour Scheme is eligent and easy on the eyes.

 ### Imagery
 Visual representations are an important part of the user experience for this project, used to draw a potential client in.